Heat–Knicks rivalry: 2000–2010: Decline of the rivalry

-In the years following the 2000 playoffs, the rivalry greatly weakened, in the 2000 off season the Knicks traded long time center Patrick Ewing to the Seattle SuperSonics and the Miami Heat traded cornerstones Jamal Mashburn and P.J.
+In the years following the 2000 playoffs, the rivalry greatly weakened; in the 2000 offseason the Knicks traded longtime center Patrick Ewing to the Seattle SuperSonics and the Miami Heat traded cornerstones Jamal Mashburn and P.J.
 Brown to the Charlotte Hornets.
-However, in its prime this rivalry was very physical and marked by low-scoring, defensive-oriented affairs, with players on both teams giving their best effort in every game.
+In its prime, this rivalry was very physical and marked by low-scoring, defensive-oriented affairs, with players on both teams giving their best effort in every game.

 However, some notable games between the Heat and Knicks have taken place in recent years.

 On March 15, 2005, Heat guard Dwyane Wade hit the game-winner at the buzzer against the Knicks in New York to beat them 98–96.

 On January 26, 2007, Knicks guard Jamal Crawford scored a career-high 52 points on 20–30 shooting, including 8 3-pointers, against the Heat en route to a 116–96 victory for New York.

 On February 28, 2009, Dwyane Wade scored 24 points in the fourth quarter, helping the Heat overcome a 16-point second-half deficit to defeat the Knicks 120–115.
 Wade's late-game heroics were catalyzed by some rough-housing at the hands of Knicks forward Danilo Gallinari, who accidentally elbowed Wade in the face, causing his lip to bleed without a foul being called.
-Then Al Harrington knocked down Wade while trying to go to the rim.
+Then, Al Harrington knocked down Wade while he tried to go to the rim.

-On April 12, 2009, Dwyane Wade scored a career-high 55 points against the Knicks at the American Airlines Arena.
+On April 12, 2009, Dwyane Wade scored a career-high 55 points against the Knicks at American Airlines Arena.
 His performance was one point shy of the Miami Heat record set by Glen Rice's 56-point outburst against the Orlando Magic on April 15, 1995.